-Another point made by Richard Scott-Jones from PC Games N is that the game's missions have remained particular in the sense that a victory is not claimed after the initial challenge is overcome.
+Another point made by Richard Scott-Jones from is that the game's missions have remained particular in the sense that a victory is not claimed after the initial challenge is overcome.
 Instead, he had to chase down each and every enemy unit in order to successfully end his mission.

 Since the Microsoft Store cannot match the Steam Workshop when it comes to sharing and curating community content, a new website dedicated to these functions should go live soon.
 A form of mod support has been added to the "promised" pile.
 With mod support, it's possible that Microsoft will leave players to their own devices when it comes to providing fresh content.

 have saved their words of praise for the Age of Empires: Definitive Edition's graphics and the addition of an attack-move order.
 The game's 16 civilizations share a pool of common units rather than having bespoke rosters.
 Each civilization has some historically inspired bonuses that grant them certain units or tactics.

 In Richard Scott-Jones's opinion, each in-game scenario's storytelling devices have remained somewhat limited, but the voiced narration provides each with its historical context.
 The voiced narration can be explored further via the history tab.

 Another plus is that the Definitive Edition boasts a doubled campaign, and retains the bots.
 On top of the multiplayer and custom game modes, there are ten single-player campaigns that have taken the reviewers through some of the ancient world’s most important conflicts.